 The judge shall send written notice to counsel for all parties setting a place and a time for a hearing to settle the record on appeal.
 The hearing shall be held not later than fifteen days after service of the request for hearing upon the judge.
 The judge shall settle the record on appeal by order entered not more than twenty days after service of the request for hearing upon the judge.
-If requested, the judge shall return the record items submitted for reference during the judicial-settlement process with the order settling the record on appeal.
+If requested, the judge shall return the record items submitted for performed daying the judical-settlement process with the order settling the record on appeal.

-If any appellee timely serves amendments, objections, or a proposed alternative record on appeal, and no judicial settlement of the record is timely sought, the record is deemed settled as of the expiration of the ten-day period within which any party could have requested judicial settlement of the record on appeal under this Rule 11(c).
+If an appeller time y serves an entments phiection or proposed alternative record on appeal, and no judicial settlement of the record is timely sought, the record is deemed settled as of the expiration of the ten-day period within which any party could have requested judicial settlement of the record on appeal under this Rule 11(c).